ypaulsussman/learning-log/src/pages/index.md

 Compounding this, I’m concerned by both \${the dubiousness of my efforts to improve the world} and \${the discrepancies in mapping self-improvement - the point of this blog - to world-improvement}.

-And, in parallel, I know I'm very, very skilled at enjoying the world.
+And, in parallel: I know I'm very, very skilled at enjoying the world.

 ## So what to do?

-This blog turns on an contradiction: I don't _want_ anyone to see this.
+This blog, then, turns on an contradiction: I don't _want_ anyone to see this.

 In technical terms, it's vaguely embarrassing.
 I mean, [take a look yourself:](https://github.com/ypaulsussman/learning-log) it’s essentially a slash-and-burn adapatation of [Netlify’s Gatsby CMS starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms), except...